pascme05/PyDTS/README.md

 # State-of-the-Art Comparison
 To enable comparison with previously published methods two comparisons have been made using the PyDTS toolkit, namely one for the task of energy disaggregation(a highly undetermined problem) and for the task of temperature prediction (a highly non-linear problem).
-The aim is not to outperform the best performing approaches from the literature, as usually these are very specifically optimised for the respective problem, but to illustrated how good a baseline methodology provided by the PyDTS toolkit will work for the respective tasks.
+The aim is not to outperform the best-performing approaches from the literature, as usually these are very specifically optimized for the respective problem, but to illustrate how good a baseline methodology provided by the PyDTS toolkit will work for the respective tasks.

 ## Energy Disaggregation
-For energy disaggregation we consider again the AMPDs2 dataset from Tutorial 1 and compare the results for a scenario of 10-fold cross validation using the five most used appliances in the dataset, namely ‘DWE’, 'FRE', 'HPE', ‘WOE’, and 'CDE'.
+For energy disaggregation, we consider again the AMPDs2 dataset from Tutorial 1 and compare the results for a scenario of 10-fold cross-validation using the five most used appliances in the dataset, namely ‘DWE’, 'FRE', 'HPE', ‘WOE’, and 'CDE'.
 CNN has been used as it was found to work best for the disaggregation task.
 The detailed setup files can be found under \setup and the numerical results are tabulated below.